lucasbak/ryba-ambari-actions/src/configs/groups/delete.coffee.md

         path = "#{path}/config_groups"
         do_search_items = ->
           process.stdout.write "Search config groups item\n" if options.debug
+          #config groups are identified by id
+          # as a consequence need to compare group name and tag to delete if not id is provided
           search_item = (index, items) ->
             item = items[index]
             opts.path = "#{path}/#{item.ConfigGroup.id}"